 - The University received $4,195,084 from the Department of Education, under section 314(a)(a) of the Act, for distribution to students.

 - Award amounts were determined based on course load and Pell eligibility with Pell students receiving up to 40% more than non-Pell students.
-The actual amount of the Pell increment was based on the level of Pell eligibility (full Pell award students receiving the 40% increment on their basic award, with the amount tapering downward as the Pell award amounts decreased).
+The actual amount of the Pell increment was based both on level of Pell eligibility (full Pell students receiving the full 40% increment with the amount tapering downward as the Pell award amounts decreased).
 The baseline full time student award was $590 and the full Pell increment was $238, for a maximum award of $828.
 Graduate and undergraduate students were included.
 Eligibility was determined based on FAFSA status or response to a citizenship questionnaire sent to all potentially eligible students who had not filed a FAFSA.
 Non-matriculated students, non-USA citizens, and students with certain waivers were excluded.
 All funds were expended by March 31, 2021.

 - Students were notified of the program via email on March 3, 2021.
 Several follow up messages were sent to students who were otherwise eligible but needed to complete the citizenship questionnaire.